Please note, nominations are now closed. We are pleased to announce our latest award winner below.

 - A letter of recommendation (500-word limit).
 Statements as to why a nominee is eligible if they are beyond 12 years of their PhD completion, for instance, due to career breaks, will not count towards this word limit

 - Contact details for a confirmed supporting referee.
-Please inform your referee of the nomination – the Editorial Office will request a supporting letter of recommendation (500-word limit) from this referee once the nomination has been received, where the referee should comment in detail on specific contributions/achievements/potential.
+Please inform your referee of the nomination that the Editorial Office will request a supporting letter of recommendation (500-word limit) from them once the nomination has been received, where the referee should comment in detail on specific contributions, achievements and potential.
 Referees must state their relationship with the nominee e.g. this could be the nominee’s postdoc or PhD supervisor, line manager, project manager or academic mentor

 All eligible nominated candidates will be assessed by a judging panel made up of the RSC Medicinal Chemistry Editorial Board.
 Any Editorial Board members who have a conflict of interest will be removed from the selection panel.